marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 unknown.
 The difference is that for a differential equation the unknown is no longer a number, but a function.

-Newtons 2nd equation is a perfect example of a differential equation, which we solve to find either the velocity or the position of an object.
+Newton's second law is a perfect example of a differential equation, which we solve to find either the velocity (:math:`v`) or the position (:math:`x`) of an object.
 In this case both the velocity and the position are examples of functions because they differ with time: :math:`v(t)`, :math:`x(t)`.
-A differential equation contains the derivative of the function we want, which is easier to see if we write the acceleration as the derivative of the velocity in newtons second law:
+A differential equation contains the derivative of the function we want, which is easier to see if we write the acceleration as the derivative of the velocity in Newton's second law:

 .. math:: \sum F = ma = m\frac{d v}{d t}.

-Then, the differential equation we are trying to solve can we written as
+Then, the differential equation we are trying to solve can be written as

 .. math:: m\frac{d v}{d t} = mg - D v(t)^2.